UniExeterRSE/computational-thinking-2024/_episodes/03_algorithms.md

 * The method of a carbonara recipe is an algorithm designed to assemble certain elements into a meal.
 * Directions are an algorithm designed to navigate a person from A to B.
+* How to read a clock.
+* Wet laboratory protocol or or clinical trial protocol or data collection protocol

+Algorithms are essential tools but they are also really powerful.
+Apart for the purpose of programming they can be advantageous for the following reasons

+1. Reproducibility - having a standardized process means you can ensure the same steps on every execution.
+2. Efficiency - knowing the stages of an algorithm means you can remove redundancy/identify repetitive processes.
+3. Scalability - a clearly defined process can easily be extended to run on larger datasets or more complex problems.
+4. Sharable - efficient way to share a process across collegues, teams, departments or institutions.
+5. Automation - once a solution has be defined you can identify how it can be automated.

 ## Faulty design vs faulty implementation